GitDanielR/Canvas-Assignment-Manager/README.md

 ## Notes

-* **Local JSON storage:** All assignment-specific URLs are stored locally.
-This allows persistence across sessions but is machine-specific.
+* **Local JSON storage:** All assignment-specific files/URLs are stored locally.
+This allows persistence across sessions in both the website and notifications.
 * **Browser behavior:** Opening URLs uses Python’s `webbrowser` module.
 Default browser may depend on system configuration.

 ---